-The Affordable Housing Trust Fund Ordinance is enacted pursuant to the express statutory authority conferred upon municipalities to enact a housing code pursuant to Section 3-17-6A(8) NMSA 1978; to enact ordinances pursuant to its police power, Section 3-17-1B NMSA 1978; to provide for affordable housing pursuant to subsections E and F of Art.
-9, §14, of the N.M.
-Constitution and the Affordable Housing Act (§§6-27-1 through 6-27-8 NMSA 1978) and in particular to provide a portion of the cost of financing and/or authorizing housing assistance grants for the purpose of affordable housing pursuant to Section 6-27-5 NMSA 1978 (2007), and pursuant to any and all such other authority as may be applicable including but not limited to the city's recognized authority to protect the general welfare of its citizens.
-This section is adopted pursuant to the city of Santa Fe's powers under its municipal charter which was adopted effective

-March 15, 1998 pursuant to the Municipal Charter Act Sections 3-15-1 to 3-15-16 NMSA 1978 and Article 10, Section 6 of the Constitution of New Mexico.
-(Ord. #2007-23, §5)
+The Affordable Housing Trust Fund Ordinance is enacted pursuant to the express statutory authority conferred upon municipalities to enact a housing code pursuant to Section 3-17-6A(8) NMSA 1978; to enact ordinances pursuant to its police power, Section 3-17-1(B) NMSA 1978; to provide for affordable housing pursuant to subsections E and F of Article 9, Section 14 of the New Mexico Constitution and the Affordable Housing Act, Sections 6-27-1 to 6-27-8 NMSA 1978, and in particular to provide a portion of the cost of financing and/or authorizing housing assistance grants for the purpose of affordable housing pursuant to Section 6-27-5 NMSA 1978 (2007), and pursuant to any and all such other authority as may be applicable including but not limited to the city's recognized authority to protect the general welfare of its citizens.
+This section is adopted pursuant to the city of Santa Fe's powers under its municipal charter, which was adopted effective March 15, 1998 pursuant to the Municipal Charter Act Sections 3-15-1 to 3-15-16 NMSA 1978 and Article 10, Section 6 of the New Mexico Constitution.

-26-3.3 Legislative Findings.
+26-3.3 Legislative findings.